sys-001/Sysbot/README.md

 # Sysbot

-Sysbot is a simple Telegram PHP Bot Framework.
-It's a smoother, ligther, and easier alternative to any other PHP Framework.
+Sysbot is a simple Telegram Bot Framework.
+It's written in PHP and it's ready-to-use.

 ### Installation